msawczyn/EFDesigner/README.md

 ### Change Log

 **1.3.0.0**
-   - Enhanced drag/drop to handle bidirectional associations and enumerations better.
+   - Enhanced source code drag/drop to handle bidirectional associations and enumerations better.
    - Can now import assemblies containing DbContext classes.
 Dropping a compiled assembly onto the design surface will attempt to process and merge it into the design.
    - Added ability to merge two unidirectional associations into one bidirectional association (via context menu action)
    - Added ability to split a bidirectional association to two unidirectional associations (via context menu action)